OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 Before developing the new version of [WinnipegElection.ca](http://winnipegelection.ca) I wanted to move the site from it's existing [Rackspace](http://www.rackspace.com) VPS to a fresh VPS with [Digital Ocean]( https://www.digitalocean.com/?refcode=9c57a647fd20).
 A VPS, by the way, is a [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server), in our case a virtualized Linux server.
 On our existing VPS we were hosting close to 30 websites.
 Some of these sites were PHP, some Rails, and a few were even Perl.
 The idea was to create two VPSs, isolating all PHP sites on one and all Rails sites on the other (while decommissioning the Perl sites).
 Our decision to move from Rackspace to Digital Ocean was primary based on price and well as the simplicity of the Digital Ocean admin dashboard.
 The 512MB plan on [Digital Ocean]( https://www.digitalocean.com/?refcode=9c57a647fd20) is only $5 a month.
 Nice.

 This post will detail the steps that were required to configure the new VPS for Ruby on Rails hosting.
+Our final hosting setup will be:

+* Ubuntu 12.04 LTS
+* Nginx with Phussion Passenger
+* PostgreSQL
+* Ruby 2.x
+* Rails 4.x

 ### Step 1 - Creating the Droplet